...KEEPING YOU POSTED...

 also met a lot of new people at our stall at Pride in Preston Park on Saturday, August 2.

 THE Clare Project has a new chair, Dr Sam Hall.
 Taking up the position in June 2014, Sam said: "I am proud to have been chosen to represent the Clare Project.
 It has a vital role to play, not only providing a place where the trans community can come together but also as a voice representing that community in the wider world."

 Sam takes over from Steph Scott who has been chair for eight years.
 The Clare Project committee acknowledged the tireless work that Steph has done to make the Clare Project a respected organisation committed to improving the lives of transgender people in Brighton and beyond.

-* WEEKLY trans swimming sessions take place each Friday at the Brighton Swimming Centre, Eastern Road, Brighton from 8-9.30pm (tel 01273 434400).
+* WEEKLY trans swimming sessions have now moved to St Luke's swimming pool, St Luke's Terrace, Brighton BN2 9ZE.
+They take place each Friday from 8-9.30pm.
 Cost per session is just £2.55.
+There is no pressure on first-timers to swim.
+You can check out the facilities, ask questions and take a dip if you'd like to.
+All staff have trans* awareness training.
 Here's how to get there.
 DO you, or someone you know, have severe housing problems and are sleeping rough?
 See to find out how to get help from Brighton council.

 THE CLARE PROJECT is a self supporting group based in Brighton and Hove open to anyone wishing to explore issues around gender identity.

 Our main activity is our weekly DROP-IN every Tuesday, which aims to provide a safe and confidential place for people to meet with others who share their life experiences, and find information, support and companionship.
 A facilitator and a psychotherapist are at the drop-in each Tuesday.